How to use it in 3 steps

 When to use this tool

 Use it when you already have the inbound email and need a cleaner starting draft for the reply.
 The job here is narrow: acknowledge, answer, confirm, or move the thread to the next step without starting from zero.
+If you need the broader buying guide, start with the AI email assistant guide.

 The tool writes a sharper draft when the source email carries the context and your instruction supplies the intent.
 If either is thin, the draft drifts toward filler.